-As part of our work on transforming the digital infrastructure, we are writing an article series of Pan-European case studies about sovereign media distribution, away from big tech, together with PublicSpaces, with support of the European Cultural Foundation.
-PublicSpaces is a coalition committed to providing an alternative software ecosystem that serves the common interest and does not seek profit, in other words to an internet as a public space.
+As part of our work on transforming the digital infrastructure, we are writing an article series of Pan-European case studies about sovereign media distribution, away from big tech, together with PublicSpaces.
+PublicSpaces is a coalition committed to providing an alternative software ecosystem that serves the common interest and does not seek profit – in other words, an internet as a public space.
 In the upcoming weeks, we will share the article series with stories about these intriguing initiatives here as well.
 The first one: Les Petites Singularités.

 Les Petites Singularités (p.s.) is a non-profit association in Brussels, that facilitates transdisciplinary conversations and events for people from all walks of life about digital space and (with) Free Software.
 They connect technologies to socio-cultural contexts and activate the community to take action against the hegemony of surveillance corporations.
 An initiative at the nexus of the arts, free software production, philosophy and political activism.
 We sat down with natacha*, co-founder of p.s., to discuss the ways p.s. facilitates sovereign media distribution and advocates the use of alternative software.